SPECIAL CONDITIONS OF THE AUCTION HIGHLIGHTED

 12. Although no guarantee can be given that specific requests to bid can be complied with, Buyers can give bidding instructions

 to staff prior to the sale.

-13. Persons who enter the auction site do so at their own responsibility and risk.
+13. Persons who enter the auction site, in the case of a “Live” auction, do so at their own responsibility and risk.

-14. The Auctioneer can, without prior notice, add to, reduce or alter these conditions by making announcements before or
+14. The Auctioneers can, without prior notice, add to, reduce or alter these conditions, by making announcements before or

 during the auction.